Dynamotivation/dynamotivation.github.io/content/projects/_index.md

 +++

-title = "Blog"
+title = "Projects"

-description = "This blog mostly focuses on technical topics that interest me.<br>Content will be a mix of guides to specific problems I faced and the opinions I hold on available solutions."
+description = "Projects carried out by Dynamotivation."

 # A draft section is only loaded if the `--drafts` flag is passed to `zola build`, `zola serve` or `zola check`.
 draft = false